 - Best open-source and budget pick: Metabase, dashboards running in under a day, free to self-host.

-Nine BI platforms tested across 40+ data team deployments, from a seed-stage startup running Metabase on a $100/month budget to a 600-person SaaS org migrating off Tableau into Sigma.
+Nine BI platforms compared across the full range of buyers, from a seed-stage startup running Metabase on a $100/month budget to a 600-person SaaS org migrating off Tableau into Sigma.
 What each tool wins on, where it breaks down, and the pick for your warehouse, your team structure, and your SQL comfort level.

 Best Business Intelligence Tools comparison: features, pricing and verdicts